HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. Field names should be plural if their values are arrays.

-    Example

-    `children` for an array of children vs `child` if there can only be one value or the value can be omitted.
+    Example:

+    `children` is preferred if the field can indicate more than 1 child.

+    `child` is preferred if the field can only only indicate 1 child.

 1. If a number field requires a corresponding unit field, append `_unit` to the number field name to generate the unit field name.